 Rose Butler: Investigatory Power to coincide with the 30th anniversary of the fall of Berlin Wall

-Investigatory Power brings together photographic work captured in the UK Houses of Parliament with video footage and imagery selected from the Stasi Records Agency film and video archive.
+Investigatory Power curated by Mareike Spendel brings together photographic work captured in the UK Houses of of Parliament with video footage and imagery selected from the Stasi Records Agency film and video archive.
 The exhibition runs in Berlin until 4 January 2020 and coincides with 30th anniversary of the fall of the Berlin Wall on the 9th November 2019.

 As part of her doctoral study at Sheffield Hallam University, which centres on surveillance, Butler considers the ethics and politics of ‘looking’ through arts practice.
 The methods, technologies and techniques of the Stasi – to date the only intelligence agency whose activities have been made publicly accessible – are held as a mirror to new UK surveillance legislation.
 The Investigatory Powers Act (2016), aka ‘The Snoopers Charter’, significantly extends the UK state agencies’ digital surveillance capabilities.
 The presentation of her research coincides this autumn with the commemoration of the 30-year anniversary of the fall of the Berlin Wall and the reunification of Germany which marked the end of the Cold War, and the (latest) Brexit deadline (the withdrawal of the UK from the EU).